 Application for External Students:

 External students will have to apply for participation until 31.01.2022 via a separate application platform of the HPI D-School.
-The application will open in November 2021.
-Please register here to get informed about the application start for the next course.
+The application is open now for external students !
+Please apply here!

 Participation fee for external students is 200 €.